jdatarsa/data_ahs/README.md

   * In the case of _vpsoq_ca_ movements the full process including all three associated holdings is included in *data_2019movements.csv*

   * All information regarding equine movements in South Africa can be obtained at [here](https://www.myhorse.org.za/ahsvpn/)

+# Associated spatial data
+Associated spatial data relating to this repository is stored in the _/gis_ folder.
+Unless otherwise indicated all files are shapefiles with a CRS of 4326.
+  * _distrmun_ District municipalities of South Africa.
+Equine census data is aggregated to this level
+  * _lm_ Local municipalities (2011) of South Africa.
+Movements and AHS case data are aggregated at this level.
+Where census data is required we recommend aggregating both case and movement data up to the district municipality level.